 In general beverages have around 85% or more water.
 Additionally, you got to compare apples -to-apples.
 Whatever water it takes to make almond milk, it takes much more to produce cow’s milk.
 Moreover, it is not even considering the fact that the almond trees capture greenhouse gases rather than produce them.

 What about all the ingredients and additives in vegan milk?

 Read labels – while it may look like a lot, there are actually no preservatives

 Here is a way to understand which ingredient is added for which purpose:

 Most large companies are NOT using preservatives.
 Why?
-The packaging process itself has gotten so sterile using UHT (Ultra high temperature) packaging, canning or HPP (High Pressure Packaging) that it does not need preservatives.
+The packaging process itself has gotten so sterile using UHT (Ultra high temperature) packaging, canning or HPP (High Pressure Packaging) that you don’t need preservatives.

-- Emulsifiers – Guar gum, Xanthum gum.
+- Stabilizers – Guar gum, Xanthum gum.
+This one is ok.
 Say, you make fresh almond milk at home.
 Within a few hours, there will be a sediment at the bottom and water at the top.
 Emulsifiers keep them mixed until you reach the last drop.

 - Sugars – Always check labels for sugar.
-Did you know that 1 cup of regular cows milk has 12g of sugar (lactose) – natural sugar?
+Unsweetened (0g sugar) is obviously the best choice.
+But, did you know that 1 cup of regular cows milk has 12g of sugar (lactose) – natural sugar?
 Personally, I prefer to look for vanilla milks that has less than 8g of sugar (2tsp) in 1 cup, no more.
-Unsweetened, with 0g sugar, is obviously the best choice.

 How do they taste?